 Make a schedule that fits your life and treat it like routine home upkeep.

-Example: on a Raspberry Pi 4 (4GB), monthly checks often show when SD wear or swap usage begins — a sign you should move to an SSD or NUC before failures show up.
+When learning how to set up a Matter hub, keep in mind that on a Raspberry Pi 4 (4GB), monthly checks often show when SD wear or swap usage begins — a sign you should move to an SSD or NUC before failures show up.

 Keep a one‑page troubleshooting cheat sheet